Terminal-2 icon

 You can optionally add your company logo to this receipt.

-If you don't want to print the receipt on the terminal, specify the tender option ReceiptHandler in your payment requests.
+If you do not want to print the receipt on the terminal, specify the tender option ReceiptHandler in your payment requests.
 Without that tender option, a terminal with a built-in printer will print the receipt.
 With that tender option, a terminal with a built-in printer will not print the receipt.
 You can then let your POS app send the receipt data to your receipt printer, or email the receipt to the shopper.

 To let the shopper decide whether to print the receipt: